Description of service

 All patients of any age within Wigan Borough are eligible for this service.
 Referrals to the service are accepted from all allied Healthcare professionals, General Practitioners, Consultants, Nursing Home Staff, Acute Hospital Trusts and self referrals.

-Referrals are received in to the service via either the Tissue Viability or the Leg Ulcer referral forms and these are usually received via fax from hospitals, District nurses, Dermatology, Vascular Consultants, GPs and Nursing Homes.
+Referrals are received in to the service via either the Tissue Viability referral forms and these are usually received via fax from hospitals, District nurses, Dermatology, Vascular Consultants, GPs and Nursing Homes.

 How can people access the service?